mindcruzer/pelican-encrypt-content/README.md

 This plugin allows you to have password protected articles and pages in [Pelican](http://docs.getpelican.com/).
 The content is encrypted with AES-256 in Python using [PyCryptodome](https://www.pycryptodome.org/), and decrypted in the browser with [Crypto-JS](https://code.google.com/p/crypto-js/).

-It has been tested in Python 3.8.0
+#### Has been tested with

-#### Python 3.8 compatibility
+- Python 3.8

-PyCrypto is not compatible with Python 3.8 (https://github.com/dlitz/pycrypto/issues/283) and wasn't updated since 2014.
-It has been widely and pretty smoothly replaced by [PyCryptodome](https://github.com/Legrandin/pycryptodome), a PyCrypto fork.

-#### Requirements

 - Pelican 4.2.0
-- PyCryptodome 3.9.7
+- PyCryptodome 3.9.7 (a PyCrypto fork)

-- Twisted 20.3.0 for tests
+Earlier versions of these might work, but no gaurantees.

 #### Installation